Eric D. Green

-Eric D. Green (born December 10, 1959) is an American genomics researcher who had significant, start-to-finish involvement in the Human Genome Project.
-He is the director of the National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH), a position he has held since 2009.
-Green is an ardent St. Louis Cardinals fan.
+Eric D. Green (born December 10, 1959) is an American genomics researcher who had significant involvement in the Human Genome Project.
+He was the director of the National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH) between December 2009 and March 2025.

 Early life and education

 Born and raised in St. Louis, Missouri, Green comes from a scientific family.
-His father, Maurice Green, Ph.D., was a virologist at St. Louis University School of Medicine, where he directed the Institute for Molecular Virology for over five decades.
-His brother, Michael Green, M.D., Ph.D., is a molecular biologist at the University of Massachusetts-Worcester, where he chairs the Department of Molecular, Cell, and Cancer Biology and is an Investigator of the Howard Hughes Medical Institute.
+His father, Maurice Green, was a virologist at St. Louis University School of Medicine, where he directed the Institute for Molecular Virology for over five decades.
+His brother, Michael Green, was a molecular biologist at UMass Chan Medical School, where he chaired the Department of Molecular, Cell, and Cancer Biology and was an Investigator of the Howard Hughes Medical Institute until he died in 2023.

-Green received his B.S. degree in bacteriology from the University of Wisconsin–Madison in 1981 and his M.D. and Ph.D. degrees from Washington University in 1987.
-During residency training in clinical pathology (laboratory medicine), he worked in the laboratory of Dr. Maynard Olson, where he launched his career in genomics research.
+Green received his B.S. degree in bacteriology from the University of Wisconsin–Madison in 1981 and his M.D. and Ph.D. degrees from Washington University in St. Louis in 1987.
+During residency training in clinical pathology (laboratory medicine), he worked in the laboratory of Maynard Olson, where he launched his career in genomics research.

 Career

-In 1992, he was appointed Assistant Professor of Pathology and Genetics as well as a co-investigator in the Human Genome Center at Washington University.
+In 1992, Green was appointed Assistant Professor of Pathology and Genetics as well as a co-investigator in the Human Genome Center at Washington University.
 In 1994, he joined the newly established Intramural Research Program of the National Center for Human Genome Research, later renamed the National Human Genome Research Institute.

-Green has served as chief of the NHGRI Genome Technology Branch (1996-2009), director of the NIH Intramural Sequencing Center (1997-2009), and NHGRI Scientific Director (2002-2009).
+Green has served as chief of the NHGRI Genome Technology Branch (1996–2009), director of the NIH Intramural Sequencing Center (1997–2009), and NHGRI Scientific Director (2002–2009).
 He was appointed by Francis Collins to be NHGRI Director in 2009.